Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Concord’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Concord’s glacial till and rocky upland soils.
-Submit samples to the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis (pH, N, P, K, organic matter, micronutrients).
-Concord’s soils are typically acidic (pH 5.5–6.5); the target for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, with effects over 6–12 months).
-Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (2–4% common, target 4–6%).
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
+Aim for a pH of 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
+Use the USDA Web Soil Survey to identify drainage and organic matter (target 4–6%).
+Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Concord

 Fertilizer use in Concord is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 (Turf & Ornamental Horticulture) licenses, complete specialized training, and register their business with Concord.
-Maintain detailed records of applications, soil test results, and weather conditions.
-Commercial operators should carry at least $1M general liability insurance, environmental impairment coverage, and workers’ compensation.
+Phosphorus is prohibited except for new lawns or documented deficiency (<30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with Concord.
+Detailed records of applications, weather, and soil test results are required.
+Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.

 Concord Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer application near wetlands and protected areas in Concord is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits or notifications are required for work within 25–100 feet of wetlands or streams.
-The Concord Conservation Commission
+No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
+Protect groundwater and surface water by preventing nutrient runoff, coordinating with MassDEP watershed programs, and adhering to TMDL requirements for impaired waterways.
+Use proper application techniques, avoid impervious surfaces, and time applications to avoid rain events.
+Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).

 141 Keyes Road, Concord, MA 01742